OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/ibm-rational-doors-next-generation.md

 ## Synchronize artifacts from specific module(s)

-When DOORS Next is a source system, OpsHub Integration Manager supports synchronization of data from specific module(s).
+When DOORS Next is a source system, <code class="expression">space.vars.SITENAME</code> supports synchronization of data from specific module(s).
 **For example:** If there are multiple module(s) in your stream and you want to synchronize artifacts from some specific module(s) only, then you can do so by configuring input **Module Filter Query**.

 For synchronizing the artifacts from specific module(s), a JSON query needs to be specified in the input **Module Filter Query**.
 The query will be used to select the module(s) from which the artifacts are to be synchronized.
 The artifacts which belong to these module(s) would only be considered for the synchronization.
 Refer to page [OpsHub Query format](../integrate/opshub-query-format.md) for details on specific JSON format.
 Given below is the screenshot for the input.